 A combination ticket is also available that includes the round-trip bus from Himeji Station plus the ropeway for ¥1400 ($12.50/€11), saving you ¥140.
 You can buy it at the bus station next to Himeji Station.
 You’d save more, though, by taking the ropeway up and walking down.

 Once you’ve taken the ropeway up, the walk to the entrance to the temple complex takes about 10-15 minutes uphill, and then about another 15 minutes to get to Maniden.
 Although I didn’t see one, there is supposed to be a minibus between the ropeway station and Maniden that costs ¥500 ($4.50/ €4).
 If you can, I’d recommend the walk so you can enjoy the shady woods and the statues.

 Engyoji is open 8:30-18:00 but this may vary slightly depending on season.
 Admission: ¥500 ($4.50/ €4).

 If you decide to stay in Himeji, you can search for accommodations through this search box:

 If you’ve traveled in Japan, add a comment below telling about the highlight(s) of your trip!
 And please share this article on social media!
-The images below are formatted for Pinterest.
+The image below is formatted for Pinterest.